top of page

 • 3 min read

-The Core Symptoms Stay the Same—but they show up differently
+The Core Symptoms Stay the Same—but They Show Up Differently

-Missing deadlines, forgetting appointments, trouble prioritizing
+| Inattention | Daydreaming, losing homework, disorganized backpack | Missing deadlines, forgetting appointments, trouble prioritizing |

-Feeling restless, sense of urgency, difficulty relaxing, always needing to be busy
+| Hyperactivity | Running, fidgeting, climbing | Feeling restless, sense of urgency, difficulty relaxing, always needing to be busy |

-Blurting out answers, interrupting, cannot wait for their turn
+| Impulsivity | Blurting out answers, interrupting, cannot wait for their turn | Speaking without thinking, impulsive decisions, emotional outbursts |

 In adults, impulsivity often appears as talking excessively, interrupting others, or saying things without thinking through—leading to awkward social and professional interactions.